 AI's ability to alter and enhance images has become excellent.
 In the case of deepfake, occasionally alarming.
 Now we have a new adjective to add: "incredibly hateful".
 Here is the company that wants to bring product placement to practically anything, "overwriting" even films from the past.

-The BBC has interviewed Mirriad, an English company.
+The BBC has interviewed mirriad, an English company.
 Mirriad has created technology that allows it to seamlessly insert background advertising into content that initially did not anticipate or host it.
 This allows for new types of positioning of digital products.
 An example?
 Changing the labels on the bottles of a liquor to make the product placement of an updated brand.
 Insert new advertising in Titanic, or make Charlie Chaplin the testimonial of a well-known carbonated drink.

 The product placement that "overwrites" the story

 In the BBC interview the focus is on the idea of adding commercials to classic films.
 I hope this is the least used use of this technology.
 In old movies, the products and advertisements are also functional.
 I mean: updating Times Square posters with more current ads may be fine for a recent film, but what's the point of putting new products into great classic films?
-Mirriad has provided some evidence of the technology, and they make us think.
+Mirriad has provided some evidence of the technology, and they are sobering.
 Here is an example of product placement "revisited by AI".

 According to the CEO of Mirriad Stephan Beringer this technology is already used in China and has been tested in the USA by the creators of the "Modern Family" series.
 The video of the presentation, which I put below, shows the products inserted in the videos before the broadcast, but not the modification of classic contents that have already been released.